Leisure shop FAQs.

 What is the leisure shop?

-In the leisure shop you can purchase leisure offers from RailAway online and print out OnlineTickets direct.
-When buying a RailAway combined offer, you receive a public transport OnlineTicket for the journey on public transport, an additional public transport OnlineTicket for any transfers and a leisure OnlineTicket for the leisure offer.
+In the leisure shop you can purchase leisure offers from RailAway online and print out OnlineTickets direct or load them direct onto an RFID card (RailAway Skicard or SwissPass).
+When buying a RailAway combined offer, you receive a public transport OnlineTicket for the journey on public transport (tram/bus), an additional public transport OnlineTicket for any transfers and a leisure OnlineTicket for the leisure offer.
 When purchasing a leisure offer without public transport, you receive a leisure OnlineTicket.

 What is an OnlineTicket?